A tax shelter is any legal strategy you employ to reduce the amount of income taxes you owe.

 Claiming deductions is a perfectly legal way to reduce the amount of income tax you pay to the IRS.
 You can easily accomplish this tax shelter by choosing to spend your income on expenses that can lead to a deduction.

 For example, it’s perfectly legal and reasonable to pay college tuition expenses with a student loan rather than a credit card for no reason other than to take advantage of the student loan interest deduction.
-If you prefer to make a large number of charitable donations during the year with the sole purpose of reducing your income tax bill, the IRS will never challenge your charitable deduction as long as you satisfy all requirements of the deduction.
+If you prefer to make a large number of charitable donations during the year with the sole purpose of reducing your income tax bill, generally, you will be allowed a deduction as long as you satisfy all requirements.

 Tax shelters using investments